OmikroPersei/Decentralized-Storage-System/README.md

 To get started with this decentralized storage system, follow these steps

-- Clone the repository: git clone <repository-url>
+- Clone the repository: git clone [Decentralized Storage System](https://github.com/OmikroPersei/Decentralized-Storage-System)
 - Compile the code using your C/C++ compiler.
 - Run the executable with appropriate parameters.